 20. Hayward Gallery woven day cushions by Custhom

-Another mention of the Hayward, but again, a design that would adapt to any environment.
+More cushions and another mention of the Hayward.
+But again, a design that would adapt to any environment.

 Various colours of cushions and some blankets with the same design too, with the cushions produced in high-quality cotton, flax mix and with a design using strong geometric forms inspired by the Hayward.
-If you want one of the cushions, they sell for £86.
+If you want one of the cushions, they sell for £105.
+That’s right, not the cheapest option, but interesting nonetheless.

 21. People Will Always Need Plates tableware designs